TeamLighthorse/teamlighthorse.github.io/_posts/2020-09-11-api-guidelines.md

 ### Documentation
 While the above consistency fundamentals establish a solid foundation to build upon, our team recognizes the role good documentation plays in successful API integrations.
+What follows are guidelines specific to documenting APIs that go beyond what is covered in the Microsoft REST API Guidelines.

 > All APIs should expose a [Swagger/Open API](https://swagger.io/specification/) endpoint

-Over recent years, swagger has emerged as the de facto API documentation standard.
-There is wide support for swagger across languages and toolsets that our team can leverage to accelerate development.
+Over recent years, swagger has emerged as the de facto standard for API documentation.
+There is wide support for swagger across languages and toolsets that our team can leverage to quickly generate swagger files from source code.

-> All APIs should expose an interactive UI to browse documents and test APIs such as
+> All APIs should expose an interactive UI to browse and test API endpoints such as
 > [Swagger UI](https://swagger.io/tools/swagger-ui/)

 As our application becomes more distributed, we are able to decouple API implementations from client applications.
 This decoupling gives our team flexibility from a development and deployment perspective.
-However, deploying API implementations without an associated client application that can be used for integration testing can lead to untested code being deployed to various environments.
-Having a tool such as Swagger UI at our disposal will ensure that we always have quick and easy way to test API implementations.
+However, deploying API implementations without an associated client application to test with can allow bugs to creep into our deployed environments.
+Having a tool such as Swagger UI at our disposal will ensure that we always have a quick and easy way to independently test API implementations, helping to catch issues sooner in the development process.

+> Documentation for an API endpoint should include realistic sample requests and responses

+Many endpoints, in particular endpoints for POSTing new records, can require relatively large JSON objects.
+Having to manually craft valid JSON data for large objects can be tedious, and serve as a barrier to testing.
+Our API documentation should provide good sample requests with valid JSON data that can be used to successfully invoke the associated API with little to no modifications.

+> Documentation for an API endpoint should provide a good description

+In addition to using URLs that are easy to read and construct, API documentation should include a brief description of what each endpoint does.
+While most developers would be able to infer the intent of an endpoint from an HTTP Verb + URL (like `POST /api/shipments`), having plain english description of the API endpoint can go a long way to making an API's capabilities discoverable to more than just developers (prefer something like `POST /api/shipments - Create a new shipment`.